 A national online survey by the Cleveland Clinic confirmed what many already suspected—that men would choose to do just about anything other than visit the doctor.
 According to this survey, 72 percent of men, ages 18 years and older, would do household chores such as dishing dishes or scrubbing the bathroom sooner than see the doctor.

 And in case you thought that the above statistic is an outlier, 77 percent of men reported that they’d prefer to go shopping with their wife or significant other than visit the doctor.

 Visiting the doctor: The differences between men and women

 In general, men seek medical attention when something is wrong.
 In contrast, women are more likely to have preventive check-ups and annual screenings to stay healthy.

 A urologist involved in the Cleveland Clinic study pointed out that women, like their male counterparts, also prefer doing household chores to a doctor’s visit.
 However, females are far more likely to overcome their aversion to seeing the doctor and make having routine health check-ups a regular part of their lives.

 Researchers suspect that these gender differences likely exist because women are engaged with the healthcare system earlier in life.
 Females get into the habit of annual visits to gynecologists and other healthcare providers at a younger age than men, who may not see a doctor for a routine screening until their 30s or 40s.

 Men are conditioned to avoid going to the doctor

-Forty-one percent of men in the study report that they were told as children that men don't complain about health issues, and as a result, ignore health matters as an adult.
-And even when they do visit a doctor, 20 percent of men report that they are not completely honest because they are embarrassed, don’t want to hear that they need to change their diet or lifestyle, or suspect something was wrong but didn’t want to face the diagnosis.
+Forty-one percent of men in the study report that they were told as children that men don't complain about health issues and as a result, ignore health matters as an adult.
+And even when they do visit a doctor, 20 percent of men report that they are not completely honest because they are embarrassed, don’t want to hear that they need to change their diet or lifestyle, or suspect something is wrong but don’t want to face the diagnosis.

 Is it possible to get a man to go to the doctor (willingly) for preventative care?